cwilburn-dev/INFO698Capstone/Project_Log.md

 ## Week 12 (Nov 7 - Nov 13)

 ### 11/13/25 (0.5 hours)
-- 10am-10:30am: Meeting with Prof. Werchan via Zoom; demoed new changes, nothing particular of note in meeting.
-Continue working on systems and plowing ahead.
+- 10am-10:30am: Meeting with Prof. Werchan via Zoom; demoed new changes, nothing new of particular note in meeting and will continue working on systems and plowing ahead.

 ### 11/11/25 (2 hours)
-- What did I do this day?
+- 2pm-4pm: Finally found the right placement for the controls.

 ### 11/10/25 (2 hours)
 - 11am-1pm: Reworked Streamlit page.
 Still have one element to figure out where to fit it in, then layout is complete.